ANIMAL RIGHTS TERRORISTS

 STOP.
 STOP.
 STOP.
 Stop thinking you are “good” and others are “guilty.”
 We are all guilty of falling into the Animal Rights Trap but you can save your right to own a pet of your choice by simply opposing every law proposed by HSUS or any Animal Rights group.

+Also, attorneys and animal experts define the difference between Animal Rights and Animal Welfare and a Home Invasion In VA.
 To learn how animal rights rhetoric affects our history and changed our future, see instant information on ii The Alamo, the first battle for the right to be Americans.
-Attorneys and animal experts define the difference between Animal Rights and Animal Welfare and a Home Invasion In VA.